The Death of the Draftsman

 The product of the 3D CAD system in those days was the AID delivered as a print.
 It wasn't until the late 1980's that the 3D model was being widely used as a pattern for manufacturing.
 But a completely detailed AID now traveled with the model as a print until the introduction of the PDF.

 On a drawing you design by "drawing" separate orthographic project views on a 2D plane.
 I even hate to use the 2D reference, since it is so obviously redundant.
 We did the manual drawings on a drafting board, calling it a 2D drafting board would be just silly.
 If you could read a drawing you could see the real world 3D part.
-Today, I have been told of young engineers that need an Isometric view just to understand the part.
+Today, I have been told of millennial engineers that need an Isometric view just to understand the part.

 For years 3D CAD was in the realm of the draftsman.
 I would like to say that when Pro/engineer showed up in 1988, that was the time the engineers started using 3D CAD.
 But it wasn’t so.
 While on contract at Solar Turbines in 1985 they let all of the 3D CAD draftsman go.
 They told the engineers that they had to get trained on Computervision CADDS 4X.
 They balked but Solar management said “Get on the CAD system or you are fired”.
 I was the last of the contractors left and trained the engineers.
 They became very good users when they finally put their minds to it.